mdobinda/mdobinda/README.md

-### Hi there 👋
+### Hey there 👋

-- 🔭 I’m currently working on building a terminal-like website with functional controls
+- 🔭 Currently learning how to make empanadas from scratch and playing around with javascript that makes stuff like you're in a terminal.
-- 🌱 I’m currently learning about watercolors
+- 🌱 Avid crepe folder

 ,*'^`*.,*'^`*.,*'^`*.,*'^`*.,*'^`*.,*'^`